 I was naive enough to believe that becoming a civilian again would be simple.
 How wrong I was.
 I was angry about many things when I got back to OU.
 None of my friends knew anything about the Army - and clearly didn't want to.
 But for me, the Army was something I had lived, eaten, breathed. slept, and absorbed for 2 1/2 years, full time, 24/7.
 My whole world was full of Army acronyms and concepts that meant nothing to my friends.
 They didn't want to hear my war stories.
 To them, the Army was Vietnam babykillers, dope addicts, and lifers.
 What could they possibly know about my life as it had been for so long?
 How could I say anything that they would understand?
 How could I talk about a place they had never seen and didn't experience?
 So I had little to say.
 I was sullen, and not very talkative for at least a year.

-As time has passed, I've come to the realization that I'm still angry about a lot of things associated with that relatively short 2 years, 6 months, and 11 days that I spent in the Army, and particularly the 11 months I spent in a combat zone thousands of miles from home, in particular.
+As time has passed, I've come to the realization that I'm still angry about a lot of things associated with that relatively short 2 years, 6 months, and 7 days that I spent in the Army, and particularly the 11 months I spent in a combat zone thousands of miles from home.
 It's a piece of my life that has defined me and colored much of what I've become.
-And in spite of the lack of interest most of the people in my country have shown in pondering that episode in our history, I've realized that I was a tiny pawn in what had been one of the most definitive episode of the times.
+And in spite of the lack of interest most people in the USA have shown in pondering that episode in our history, I've realized that I was a tiny pawn in what had been one of the most definitive episodes of the times.
 I could tell my children and grandchildren (I now have three, but they're too young yet!) that, "I fought in the BIG one!"
 In some strange way, I'm actually pleased to have been there and seen some part of it for myself.
 I'm not counting on some reporter's interpretation of what life there was like.
 Or some stupid movie from Hollywood.
 I saw it for myself.